emm32449/MCTS-in-Python/README.md

 MCTS-in-Python is licensed under the MIT License.
 See LICENSE for more details.

 ## Contributing

-MCTS-in-Python welcomes contributions from anyone who wants to improve or enhance the project.
+MCTS in Python welcomes contributions from anyone who wants to improve or enhance the project.
 To contribute, please follow these steps:

-Fork this repository and create a new branch
+- Fork this repository and create a new branch
-Make your changes and commit them with a descriptive message Push your branch to your fork and create a pull request Wait for your pull request to be reviewed and merged Please follow the code of conduct and the style guide when contributing.
+- Make your changes and commit them with a descriptive message
+- Push your branch to your fork and create a pull request
+- Wait for your pull request to be reviewed and merged

+Please follow the code of conduct and the style guide when contributing.
 You can also check the issues page for any open tasks or bugs that you can help with.

+Contributing to an open source project is a rewarding and fun way to learn new skills, meet new people, and make a positive impact on the world.
+By contributing to MCTS in Python, you can help us create better and more enjoyable games and AI for everyone.
+You can also showcase your creativity and expertise, and get feedback and recognition from other developers.
+Whether you are a beginner or an expert, there is always something you can do to help.
+We appreciate your interest and support!

 ## Acknowledgements
 MCTS-in-Python was inspired by or uses the following resources: